Bud Shank: Biography

 Bud Shank was born in Dayton, Ohio, United States.
 He began playing the clarinet in Vandalia, Ohio, but switched to saxophone before attending the University of North Carolina.
-While at UNC, Shank was initiated into the Pi Kappa Alpha fraternity.
-In 1946, he worked with Charlie Barnet before moving on to Kenton and the West coast jazz scene.
+While at UNC, Shank was initiated into the Pi Kappa Alpha fraternity, but quit college in his third year.
+In 1946, he traveled to California and worked with Charlie Barnet before moving on to Kenton in 1949 and the West coast jazz scene.
+Shank, along with close associate Bob Cooper, who was integral for getting him into the Kenton band, went on to work together as sidemen with various projects in the 1950s, such as with Shorty Rogers, Maynard Ferguson, and Shelly Manne before joining Howard Rumsey's Lighthouse All-Stars in 1952.

 He also had a strong interest in what might now be termed world music, playing Brazilian-influenced jazz with Laurindo Almeida in 1953 and 1954.
-In 1958, he became the first American jazz musician to record in Italy, with an Italian jazz orchestra conducted by Ezio Leoni (aka Len Mercer), paving the way for Chet Baker and others who would follow Shank's tracks recording in Milan with Maestro Leoni.
+The resulting album was a huge success for Shank, and he subsequently was named "New Star Alto" by DownBeat magazine's Annual Critics Poll, and "Arrival Of The Year" by Metronome Magazine in 1954.
+His tenure with the Lighthouse All-Stars was immediately successful and he further made a name for himself, particularly in a flute-oboe frontline combination with Bob Cooper.
+Shank left the All Stars in 1956 and formed his own quartet consisting of Claude Williamson, piano; Don Prell, bass; and Chuck Flores on drums.
+His work on flute that year saw him sweep all polls to be named America's number one jazz flute player, beating Herbie Mann in the Down Beat Annual Readers Poll's newly created flute category.
+In 1958, he became among the first American jazz musicians to record in Italy (his pianist Claude Williamson recorded an album there just a few days earlier), with an Italian jazz orchestra conducted by Ezio Leoni (aka Len Mercer), paving the way for Chet Baker and others who would follow Shank's tracks recording in Milan with Maestro Leoni.
 In 1958 and 1960, Shank provided the soundtracks for two Bruce Brown surf movies: Slippery When Wet and Barefoot Adventure.
 His world music collaborations continued in 1962, fusing jazz with Indian traditions in collaboration with Indian composer and sitar player Ravi Shankar.
+As traditional jazz work in clubs and on recording dates became scarce in the 1960s and 70s, Shank took to working as a studio musician in Hollywood.